bluesky-social/atproto/README.md

 This is a monorepo containing three packages:

-- `common`: This is the bluesky SDK that contains implementations of:
+- `common`: This is the adx SDK that contains implementations of:
   - the repository data structure
   - a sample network namespace (microblogging) with both a full client and delegator client implementation
-  - an authorization library for working with bluesky-capable UCANs
+  - an authorization library for working with adx-capable UCANs
-  - some helpers for making calls to a bluesky data server
+  - some helpers for making calls to a adx data server

-- `server`: This is an implementation of a bluesky server.
+- `server`: This is an implementation of a adx server.
 For simplicity's sake, it actually combines the function of three "roles" in the network:
   - **Identity:**
     - maintains a mapping of username -> DID
   - **Data:**